The Importance of Knowing Your Rights and Responsibilities as a Cyclist on the Road

 Riding in the same direction as traffic:

 Yes, that is correct.
-Riding in the same direction as traffic is not only required by law in most areas, but it is also an important safety measure that can help prevent accidents and collisions.
+Riding in the same direction as traffic is not only a legal requirement in most areas but also a crucial safety measure that can prevent accidents and collisions.

-When riding on the road, cyclists should always ride on the right-hand side of the road, in the same direction as traffic.
-This helps ensure that cyclists are visible to other drivers on the road, and helps prevent confusion or misunderstandings between drivers and cyclists.
+When riding on the road, cyclists should always ride on the right-hand side of the road.
+This helps ensure that they are visible to other drivers on the road, and helps prevent confusion or misunderstandings.

 Riding against traffic is not only illegal in most areas, but it can also be dangerous.
 Drivers are not expecting to see cyclists riding in the wrong direction, and may not be able to react in time to avoid a collision.